ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/web3-game-example.md

-# TON blockchain for games
+# TON Blockchain for games

 ## What’s in the tutorial
-In this tutorial, we will explore how to integrate the TON blockchain into a game.
+In this tutorial, we will explore how to integrate TON Blockchain into a game.
 As an example, we will use a Flappy Bird clone built with Phaser and gradually add GameFi features.
 To improve readability, we will use short code snippets and pseudocode.
 Additionally, we will provide links to real code blocks for better understanding.
 The complete implementation can be found in the [demo repo](https://github.com/ton-community/flappy-bird).

 ![Flappy Bird game without GameFi features](/img/tutorials/gamefi-flappy/no-gamefi-yet.png)